 There is no ‘perfect’ time to update your website.
 You need to base your updating decision on is the specifics of your particular business.
 There may be three general categories:

-- Entertainment and information portals place data relevancy above all else, as all the content on the resource must be regularly updated.
+- Entertainment and information portals (such as our client Projekt Magazin, for example) place data relevancy above all else, as all the content on the resource must be regularly updated.

 - Everything is the other way round with eCommerce sales resources - you may as well settle with the unchanged design and content for years.
 Occasional updates, however, should still be made in order not to lose traffic, as search engines start to neglect stale resources over time.